theriftlab/immanuel-python/docs/5-settings.md

 ### `aspects`

-A list of which aspects to calculate.
-This setting cascades into the aspect rules described below, and also acts as the master switch for aspect calculation - an aspect absent from this list is never calculated.
+A list of which aspects to calculate and include in the chart.
+This setting cascades into the aspect rules described below, and has the final say over which aspects are actually calculated, regardless of what is included in the rules.
 Default:

 ```python
 [